erikmukk/tuum-test-assignment/README.md

 The easiest way to run this application locally for this demo, would be with Docker.

-Steps (this has been tested on Windows 10 since I have access to that):
+Steps to follow for demo (this has been tested on Windows 10 since I have access to that):
 1) Navigate to project root folder in terminal.
 2) Run `./gradlew bootJar`.
 3) Run `docker-compose up`.